Ross King (academic)

-Ross King (born 25 February 1961) is a Canadian linguist and Koreanist.
+Julian Ross Paul King (born 25 February 1961), commonly Ross King, is an American and Canadian linguist and Koreanist.
 He is a Professor of Korean Language and Literature at the University of British Columbia.
 Previously, he was head of the Department of Asian Studies there from 1 July 2008 to 30 June 2020.

 Education

+King's parents emigrated from England to the United States in 1957.
+He grew up in Wisconsin.
 King attended the Concordia Language Villages from ages 10 to 18.
 He graduated from Phillips Exeter Academy in 1979.
 King first became interested in the Korean language during his second year of undergraduate studies at Yale University.
 He first visited South Korea in 1981.
 King claims to be self-taught in the language; at the time, there was a lack of good textbooks on Korean and Yale did not offer Korean language courses.
 He received his Bachelor of Arts in Linguistics and Political Science from Yale in 1983.
 He received his Master of Arts and PhD in Linguistics from Harvard University in 1986 and 1991 respectively.